 Instead of pretending that the past 30 years had not happened, as some brands attempt to do when faced with a toxic past, Skoda parodied this period in their advertising and positioning.
 Their tongue-in-cheek campaign 'It's a Skoda.
 Honest' included cool people being surprised to discover that the smart new car in front of them was, in fact, a Skoda.

 The subtext is huge.
 The line invites people who are either a) self-confident and not interested in following the herd and/or b) who want value for money, assuring them that the Skoda is the car for them.

 And it worked.
-With their Octavia, Superb and Kodiaq all having won Car of the Year accolades and the firm promising 30 new cars by 2023, Skoda has transformed itself from ridicule to virtually cool.
+With their Octavia, Superb and Kodiaq all having won Car of the Year accolades and the firm promising 30 new cars by 2023, Skoda has restarted business growth and transformed itself from ridicule to virtually cool.

 Founded in Denmark in 1932, Ole Kirk Kristiansen slowly grew his toy business from wooden toys to the production of plastic bricks.
 By the 1950s the bricks had become the product we all know and love.
 By the 1960s, it was being sold all over the world and the first Legoland theme park had been commissioned.

 Lego is one of those toys that bridges the divide between parents and children – with children enjoying the ability to build whatever they wanted, and parents encouraging them to use their imaginations and to learn about structure and form whilst happily playing.
 For pub quiz fans, a well-known trick question is ‘What company makes the most vehicle tyres?’
 The answer is Lego….